rhedges14/Deep_Feature_Interpolation/README.md

 - Note that DLIB's **68_face_landmarks_predictor** model is saved in the **models** subdirectory

 ### The following steps are meant to be run in the order that they appear
+#### Note that if the only interest is to run the prediction algorithm, skip down to the "Prediction" files at the bottom

 ### Download Dataset:
 - CelebA